 In 2012, the Masters Program in International Affairs at Brooklyn College CUNY established the Human Rights in Iran Unit (HRIU) to provide research support to United Nations’ Special Rapporteur (SR) on the situation of human rights in the Islamic Republic of Iran, an independent expert authorized to investigate evolving human rights conditions in the Iran in and to report findings to the UN.

 This project includes the following efforts:

 ▪ Scholarly research on topics such as Iran’s criminal justice system, gender equality, the treatment of civil society and minority groups, and the impacts of economic sanctions

 ▪ Coordination with non-governmental organizations and human rights defenders to monitor human rights developments in the country

 ▪ Conducting interviews with individuals with first-hand knowledge of human rights violations

 ▪ Contribution to and maintenance of the project website

 For all report and other work of the SR, please visit the SR website, http://www.shaheedoniran.org/english/

-To assist in this research, we seek four interns to work approximately one full day a week at our office at the Brooklyn College campus in Manhattan at 25 Broadway, for one semester with the likelihood of extension to a full academic year.
+To assist in this research, we seek four interns to work approximately one full day a week at our office at the Brooklyn College campus in Manhattan at 25 Broadway, for one semester with a possibility for extension to a full academic year.
 Interns may be current or recently graduate CUNY students or undergraduate students with a background in Iran.
 While we do not expect any one applicant to have all of the following, we are looking for a team of interns who will combine the following experiences, skills, and specializations:

 ▪ Professional experience in human rights issues